-This is Deb’s eighth year as lead teacher in the Preschool 4s class.
+This is Deb’s twelfth year at the Seed and her tenth year as lead teacher in the Preschool 4s class.
 Her career at the Seed began the winter of 2004 when she was persuaded to assist in Mary Glover’s 4th/5th grade class.
 Her life at the Seed began when her children were young.
-Her son Hayden (age 11) and daughter Hannah (age 13), both Seed graduates, took their first steps toward independence in Sarah’s toddler class at age two.
-In her former life, Deb worked as curator for many years at the Scottsdale Museum of Contemporary Art.
-She has published numerous essays on art including several catalog essays.
-She has a BFA in photography from the University of Arizona and has taught papermaking, book binding, and photography to children and adults.
+Her son Hayden (age 14) and daughter Hannah (age 16), both proud Seed graduates, first attended the toddler class at age two and now work at the Seed as summer interns.
+In her former life, she worked as curator for many years at the Scottsdale Museum of Contemporary Art where she planned, organized and curated exhibitions and wrote about art and contemporary artists such as James Turrell, Wolfgang Laib and others.
+Deb’s art background influences her multi-disciplinary approach to teaching, at times turning the classroom into an immersive experience.
+Over the years, the preschoolers have delved into an array of subjects including the Middle Ages, food and culture of the world, the Ice Age, Amazon rainforest, space and, most recently, Egypt.
+She earned her BFA in photography from the University of Arizona and has taught papermaking, book binding, and photography to children and adults.
 She has a passion for cooking, gardening, art, photography and yoga.
 The Seed is her family’s second home.

 K-1 Lead Teacher

-Kerri Tornow is the K-1 teacher this year.
+Kerri Tornow is the K-1 teacher.
 She has been part of the Seed staff since 1984.
 She grew up in Michigan and is married to Roger.
 They have two sons, Andrew and Aaron.
-Andrew graduated from the graphic design program at ASU and Aaron is beginning kinesiology studies as a Barrett honors student at ASU this year.
-Both boys started their education as preschoolers at Awakening Seed.
-Kerri graduated from ASU with a degree in art education.
-She also has an elementary education certificate and early childhood endorsement.
-Kerri has many years of experience working with preschoolers, kindergarteners, 1st graders and even 2nd graders at the Seed.
-She enjoys art and children’s literature.
-She also loves to draw and create crafts, as well as camp, canoe, hike, bike and travel with her boys and their beagles, Buddy, Dazee and Dunkin’.
-Her focus is on providing a safe, happy classroom environment in which young children can explore their world and influence their own learning with rich oral expression, purposeful experiences and strong social connections to their peers and teachers.
+Andrew graduated from the graphic design program at ASU and Aaron is studying kinesiology as a Barrett honors student at ASU.
+Both boys started their educations as Seed preschoolers.
+Kerri graduated from ASU with a degree in art education and has an elementary certification and an early childhood endorsement.
+Kerri has many years of experience working with preschoolers through 2nd graders at the Seed.
+She also teaches art with the older Seed students in the summer program.
+Kerri enjoys art and children’s literature.
+She also loves to draw and create crafts, as well as camp, canoe, hike, and travel with her boys and their dogs.
+Her focus is on providing a safe, happy classroom environment in which young children can explore their world and influence their own learning with rich oral expression, creative opportunities, purposeful experiences and strong social connections to their peers and teachers.

 1st/2nd Grade Lead Teacher